-Aside of the physical printing of your invoices, there are other ancillary costs that are associated with the invoice printing process such as the toner, other consumables, paper, time taken by staff and the cost of postage.
-E-billing is slowly replacing the paper based bill but even if you are in the throes of making that conversion not all of your customers will be willing to comply to receiving your e-bill.
+Aside from the physical printing of your invoices, there are other ancillary costs that are associated with the invoice printing process such as the toner, other consumables, paper, time taken by staff and the cost of postage.
+E-billing is slowly replacing the paper-based bill but even if you are in the throes of making that conversion not all of your customers will be willing to comply with receiving your e-bill.

 I am assuming that you are not sending an email with a .pdf bill attached that is not e-billing, that is sending a .pdf as an attachment.

-Here is a quick overview on how to save money when you print and process your customer invoices.
+Here is a quick overview of how to save money when you print and process your customer invoices.

 1. Batch invoices for one company into a single envelope

 It’s surprising the number of organisations that send out single invoices for each transaction rather than consolidating customers invoices into one envelope.
 This in itself can give you greater reductions in postage costs.
 Moreover, the customer won’t thank you if they receive 10 envelopes when one will do.

 If this is a manual process then unfortunately it will take time to ensure that your customer invoices are matched and inserted into the envelope.
 You can automate the entire process by outsourcing the print and mailing process altogether.
 Click here to find out how.

 2. Change the size of the envelope you use for posting out your documents